ppalex/projet_8_django_app/README.md

 ## Features

 * Look up for products in Open Food Facts database;
-* CLI application;
+* Web application;
-* The user interacts with the application in the console;
+* The user can create an account;
+* Web authentification system;
 * The user can choose a product and get a substitute with a better nutriscore;
-* The user can save a product and his substitute in the db;
+* The user can save products as favourite;
-* The user can consult products saved in db;
+* The user can consult products saved on his favourite page;
+* Administration system for the superuser;

 ## Prerequisite